Skip to content

 Kennedy said the increase to $17 on residential permits was projected to generate approximately $88,000 in new revenue.
 He cautioned against moving too aggressively, saying he did not want to “start having people not pull permits for smaller projects, and we lose revenue that we’re gaining right now.”

-The materials did not provide total current building permit revenue, so the percentage increase those projections represent cannot be calculated.
+The materials provided to the board did not include total current building permit revenue, so the percentage increase those projections represent couldn't be calculated during the meeting.

 Select Board member Paras Bhayani questioned whether the town should set both rates at parity, noting that peer community Arlington already charges $20 per $1,000.